Dinenthal – Caad Review

 The Seventh Sin, Disrelish:

-Nothing to disrelish within the musical spectrum of Dinenthal, and his Caad album.
+Nothing to disrelish within the musical spectrum of Dinenthal and his album, Caad.
+Therefore, this concludes Dinenthal and his album, Caad

 Dinenthal - Caad Review